 In today’s blog supporting the GMP Basics training series, we’ll answer questions relating to “who conducts GMP audits in pharmaceutical manufacturing sectors, medical devices manufacturing, blood and tissue products and other laboratories/bio-science industries?”.
 We will discuss the value of GMP compliance, as well as widely-recognized Regulatory Agencies responsible for GMP (PIC/S) audits in various regions across the globe.

-Who monitors and audits GMP compliance and adherence to current PIC/S guidelines including updated Annexes?
+Who audits your organisation’s adherence to current PIC/S GMP guidelines including recently updated Annexes?

 So we’ll cover which authorities monitor quality and safety in pharmaceutical industries — and why GMP compliance audits are important to public health and safety.

-This article will be particularly helpful if you purchase some of our best online GMP training courses or blend them with our onsite and public instructor-led 1-Day GMP training courses (worldwide availability).
+This article will be particularly helpful if you purchase some of our best online GMP training courses or blend them with our onsite and public instructor-led 1-Day GMP training courses (worldwide availability/live-streamed).

-Regulatory Authorities who Audit GMP in Pharmaceutical Manufacturing, Medical Devices, Biomedicines and other Life Sciences and Veterinary Medicines
+Regulatory Authorities who audit GMP in Pharmaceutical Manufacturing, Medical Devices, Bio-medicines, Veterinary Medicines and other Life Sciences

 Why is GMP compliance training so important?